Introduction to natural dyes and local colour

 Location: This workshop will take place in a large studio in Bridgeton, Glasgow.
 The studio is located on the second floor of a 1960's building with access via stairs or a lift.
 If you have any questions about accessibility, please get in touch via the contact page or email firstname.lastname@example.org.

-COVID: In order to keep participants comfortable and safe, there will be a limit of 8 participants to allow for social distancing.
-All precautions, such maximum ventilation of the studio before and during the workshop and enhanced cleaning and sanitising facilities, will be ensured.
+COVID: In order to keep everyone safe and happy, there will be a limit of 8 participants to allow for social distancing.
+All precautions, such as maximum ventilation of the studio before and during the workshop and enhanced cleaning and sanitising facilities, will be ensured.